My name is Rachel Louise Barry. I am a Montrealer of Irish descent, born in Montreal, a city now known as a multicultural and multilingual city.

 At the SAE I developed services adapted to the requirements of Small and Medium Enterprises (SMEs) wishing to sell their products and services to foreign countries, mostly to United States, our closest neighbours.

-Nowadays, Quebec's most significant export destinations are United States, followed by Europe and then by Asia, services first and then products.
+Nowadays, Quebec's most significant export destinations are United States, followed by Europe and then Asia, services first and then products.

 Enriched by the experience, I subsequently worked another eight years as a private consultant in the development of foreign markets for various SMEs located in Montreal.